digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-16.md

 * I am working with Kristofer on the deprecation of the traceability feature of the INTO-CPS Application.
 The works has just started, and we expect to remove 10 dependencies and a good amount of dead code...
 Eventually this may reduce the app size...

-* Last Friday I was did some work to try improve the Spectron testing component, particularly trying to automate the current manual steps, as this prevents us to use the tests in a Continuous Integration environment.
+* Last Friday I did some work to try improve the Spectron testing component, particularly trying to automate the current manual steps, as this prevents us to use the tests in a Continuous Integration environment.

 * I have been in close contact with Mustafa regarding the tests and expect to do several improvements based on his comments.